python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |reply_to_msg_id| replace:: If the message is a reply, ID of the original message.

-.. |squenceclassargs| replace:: Accepts any :class:`collections.abc.Sequence` as input instead of just a list.
+.. |sequenceeclassargs| replace:: Accepts any :class:`collections.abc.Sequence` as input instead of just a list.
 The input is converted to a tuple.

 .. |tupleclassattrs| replace:: This attribute is now an immutable tuple.